networknt/light-doc/content/en/service/oauth/service/client.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Before initiating the protocol, the client registers with the authorization server.
-The means through which the client registers with the authorization server are not defined in OAuth 2.0 specification.
+The method through which the client registers with the authorization server is not defined in OAuth 2.0 specification.

-As an extension, we have implemented client registration/on-boarding as a micro service that exposes several endpoints.
+As an extension, we have implemented client registration/on-boarding as a microservice that exposes several endpoints.

-Unlike other OAuth 2.0 providers, we have extend the client registration to define the relationship between client and service (service registers itself) and service's endpoints.
+Unlike other OAuth 2.0 providers, we have extended the client registration to define the relationship between client and service (service registers itself) and service’s endpoints.

-Before digging into the details of implementation, let's clarify some concepts about client.
+Before digging into the details of implementation, let’s clarify some concepts about the client.

 ### Client Type